 Days 4-6: Churchill

 On arrival in Churchill we transfer to our hotel and take a brief tour of this historic northern outpost town.
 The Hudson’s Bay Company established a fort here in 1717 as part of its fur-trading network across the Canadian North, but Native cultures had already been flourishing here against the harsh Arctic climate for thousands of years.
 We explore their heritage on a dog sled ride through the boreal forest, on a visit to the Eskimo Museum, and through cultural programs featuring the arts and traditions of the Inuit and Dene peoples.

 Our Expedition Leader introduces us to northern ecology and the stark yet alluring winter landscape.
-As night falls, we move into heated viewing domes to await an unparalleled experience of nature’s magic: the spectacle of the aurora borealis, the legendary Northern Lights.
+As night falls, we move into heated viewing domes to await an unparalleled experience of nature’s magic: the spectacle of the aurora borealis, the legendary northern lights.
 Often, they begin as a white glow low in the sky that slowly begins to shift and undulate.
 Wavy patterns evolve, colors appear and change, until the lights look like shimmering curtains of green, blue, yellow or red.
 For centuries, the phenomenon of the northern lights was a mystery, inspiring a host of mythical explanations.
 While we know now that the aurora is caused by the interaction of the solar wind with the earth’s magnetic field, more poetic stories of their origin linger, including the Hudson Bay Inuit’s belief that the lights are the magical display of their ancestors’ souls dancing in the sky.
 Of course, since the lights are a natural phenomenon, we are never guaranteed to see them, but Churchill has more auroral activity than any other place on the planet...meaning our odds are very good!

 Day 7: Churchill / Winnipeg

 The morning is free to wander Churchill’s main street, where several locally owned shops offer authentic Native handicrafts from traditional mukluks to caribou-hair sculptures.
 We then transfer to the airport for our flight back to Winnipeg.
 This evening we'll gather one last time for our farewell dinner.

 Day 8: Winnipeg / Home